 Trophy sponsors over the years have included Graham and Eleanor Townsend, the late Lt Governor Ralph Steinhauer and the late Art Vollrath.

-This contest has been held in many locations, including several years in the Wabamun Arena, Perron Street Arena in St. Albert, The Red Barn, Shakers Acres & Fort Edmonton Park, St. Paul, Sherwood Park, Leduc West Antique Society grounds and, from 2009 to present, the contest is held in the Radway Agricentre in Radway, Alberta.
+This contest has been held in many locations, including several years in the Wabamun Arena, Perron Street Arena in St. Albert, The Red Barn, Shakers Acres & Fort Edmonton Park, St. Paul, Sherwood Park, Leduc West Antique Society grounds and, from 2009 to 2019, the contest was held in the Radway Agricentre in Radway, Alberta.

 In 2020, due to the Covid situation, the contest was held on-line via Facebook Live.
 The 2021 competition will be on-line on Facebook.